mghah/mghah.github.io/README.md

 # DISCLAIMER
 i'm NOT a medical or healthcare professional. this is NOT medical advice.

 USE THE INFORMATION HERE AT YOUR OWN RISK.
-100% OF THE RISK IS YOURS.
+100% OF THE LIABILITY IS YOURS.

 just started this page, plan to update regulartly. last updated 2020-01-30.